HAProxy for Modern Load Balancing

 Jan 05 12:51:11 haproxy-load-balancer haproxy[3333]: Proxy app started.

-to make checking and changing which app server is up easier.
-We throw it in /usr/local/sbin
+You can create a small script called swap-server to make checking and changing which app server is up easier.
+Put it in /usr/local/sbin.
+It's optional, but saves you a bunch of typing.

 Just run: